gvwilson/sdxpy/src/persist/index.md

 1.  reverse this process when loading data.

-We can keep track of the things we have saved using Python's built-in `id` function.
+We can keep track of the things we have saved using Python's built-in `id` function, which returns a unique ID for every object in the program.
-This function returns a unique ID for every object in the program;
+For example,
-even if two lists or dictionaries contain the same data, `id` will report different IDs because they're stored in different locations in memory.
+even if two lists contain exactly the same values, `id` will report different IDs for those lists because they're stored in different locations in memory.
 We can use this to: